 This document is to be utilized for those students who are departing the United States and are returning to Mexico to enroll in an elementary school.

 - Transfer Document – Elementary School (Primaria) (PDF)

 - Transfer Document – Middle School (Secundaria) (PDF)

 - Binational Transfer Document Presentation (PDF)

 3. Teacher Exchange

 The goal of the teacher exchange is to learn about both educational systems so that we can implement educational programs to better meet the needs of the migrant binational child.
 The Binational Teacher Exchange is designed to provide a cultural and educational exchange to benefit binational migrant students in the U.S. as well as expertise to educators serving binational students.These direct experiences among exchange teachers result in a better understanding of the cultural, educational, and linguistic diversity of Mexico.

-The Office of Migrant Education Program has released the application to participate in the Binational Teacher Exchange in Mexico this upcoming January.
-The Migrant Education Program will cover the costs for selected teachers.
-Prospective candidates can submit their application by mail.
-The mailing address can be found on the application and on the web contact page.
+The Office of Migrant Education Program has released the application to participate in the 2021 Virtual Binational Teacher Exchange in Mexico this upcoming January.
+The Migrant Education Program will cover the teacher substitutes costs for selected teachers.
+Prospective candidates can submit their application by email at firstname.lastname@example.org.
 Teachers selected will be notified directly by the SEA.
 For more information please contact Laura Leyva at email@example.com.

 - Binational Teacher Exchange Guidelines (PDF)